• August 11 launch date

 Samsung Galaxy Z Fold 3: What we'd like to see

 - Even better durability: We're happy to hear that the Ultra Thin Glass is likely to be strengthened on the Galaxy Z Fold 3.
 We'd be even more ecstatic if Samsung figures out a way to give this phone some water resistance.
-The current Galaxy Fold offers nothing in this regard, which is a big miss on a $2,000 phone.
+The current Galaxy Fold offers nothing in this regard, which is a big miss on a phone that debuted at around $2,000.

 - A cheaper version: Foldable phones cost a lot — we get it.
 And there are some people who will be willing to pay top dollar for a truly polished foldable device.
 Still, if Samsung can find a way to shave some of the Galaxy Z Fold 3's price down, we'd welcome that change.
 And a Galaxy Z Fold FE that lowers the price even more would take a great idea even further.